-2. All SNR values of the RI files should exceed 10 dB.
-If this is not met, the measurement should be repeated at a lower background noise level, the measuring time should be increased, or the Pre-Average value should be increased.
+- 1. In the Properties dialog select parameter Zircon/SNRz.
+This is the SNR in the context of Zircon measurements, not to be confused with the conventional SNR. - 2.
+All SNRz values of the SI files should exceed 10 dB.
+If this is not met, the measurement should be repeated at a lower background noise level, or the signal level should be increased, if possible.